 Martin Luther brought massive attention to the Roman Catholic church on the issue of the sufficiency of Scripture through his posting of the Ninety-five Theses.
 The recovery of this one particular doctrine has led to the recovery of other biblical doctrines that are foundational for Christian belief: justification by faith alone, the sufficiency of Christ’s atonement, the doctrines of grace and many more.
 Three essential aspects of this doctrine stand to enable believers to have confidence to know what God has declared to mankind:

 a) Sufficiency of Scripture

-Believers can be confident that the Scriptures, as they are right now, are all that believers need to have a sufficient knowledge of God’s glory, to know the way of salvation and to equip them for godly Christian living.
+Believers can be confident that the Scriptures are all that they need to have for a sufficient knowledge of God’s glory, to know the way of salvation and to equip them for godly Christian living.
 They do not have to disperse their efforts to find truth from various teachings that come from all sorts of different authorities.
 They are given liberty and freedom to discover what God requires of them solely from His Word.

 The apostle John wrote in his gospel concerning the miraculous works of Jesus:

 Jesus performed many other signs in the presence of his disciples, which are not recorded in this book.
 But these are written that you may believe that Jesus is the Messiah, the Son of God, and that by believing you may have life in his name.